Davidgar0691/Davidgar0691/README.md

 # **David Garlisch**
-**Aspiring Cybersecurity Professional | Blue Team Enthusiast | Threat Detection & Incident Response**
+**Passionate Cybersecurity Professional | Blue Team Enthusiast | Threat Detection & Incident Response**

 ## **About Me**
 I am a cybersecurity professional with 10 years of IT experience and a passion for securing systems, mitigating threats, and ensuring compliance with industry standards.
 With a Master’s and Bachelor’s degree in Cybersecurity and Information Assurance, I have developed expertise in threat detection, vulnerability management, incident response, and cybersecurity best practices.
 I actively enhance my skills through hands-on labs, security research, and continuous learning via TryHackMe (Top 5%).